 Q: Why are “law enforcement operations” mentioned in the full text of the amendment?

-A: We added that clause so it would be clear that this amendment will not disarm law enforcement personnel.
-Police will still be able to respond to criminal activity with lethal force when appropriate.
+A: We added that clause so it would be clear that this amendment is not intended to disarm law enforcement personnel.

 Q: How will this affect living wills?